andrenth/release/README.md

 format with support for sections, similar to `.ini` configuration files.

-`Release_config` values can be integers, floats, strings, booleans, regular expressions or lists containing one of those types.
-Configuration files are validated against a specification provided by the application, which state the default value, if any, and a list of validations for each configuration directive.
+`Release_config` values can be integers, floats, strings, booleans, regular expressions, log levels or lists containing one of those types.
+Configuration files are validated against a specification provided by the application, which states the default value, if any, and a list of validations for each configuration directive.

 The `Release_config_values` module provides some helpers for setting default values in configuration specifications: